Be my eyes

 Related products

-Find out more about the BlindShell Classic 2 phone.
+Learn more about the BlindShell Classic 2 a simple mobile phone for vision impairment.

-Read more about the Google Pixel phone and its use.
+Read more about the Google Pixel phone here

 Whilst Guide Dogs may be able to suggest various third-party websites and third-party applications which may be able to assist you, those are not endorsed by Guide Dogs.
 Guide Dogs have no control over those third parties and cannot be held responsible for the accuracy of information and support they can provide or the suitability and quality of any products or services they provide.